Rudolf Schlesinger

-Rudolf Berthold Schlesinger (1909 – November 10, 1996) was a German American legal scholar known for his contributions to the study of comparative law, a discipline that examines the differences and similarities among the legal systems of nations.
+Rudolf Berthold Schlesinger (1909 – 10 November 1996) was a German American legal scholar known for his contributions to the study of comparative law, a discipline that examines the differences and similarities among the legal systems of nations.

 Biography

 Schlesinger was the son of a lawyer and a relative of bankers.
 He was born in Munich, Bavaria, Germany, in 1909.
 His father was American, which is why Schlesinger acquired dual citizenship per jus sanguinis.
 As he was growing up, he exhibited especial intellectual abilities, but also a great interest for sports and art.
-He completed his doctoral thesis on commercial law, earning his degree in law from the University of Munich in 1933.
+He completed his doctoral thesis on commercial law, earning his degree in law from the Ludwig-Maximilians-Universität München in 1933.
 He then worked as a lawyer for the bank that years before had been founded by his predecessors.
 He developed a background in finance while also helping German Jews transfer their assets out of the country in order to escape Nazi persecution.

-In 1938, with the Nazi party gaining strength, Schlesinger, who was Jewish, emigrated to the United States.
-Soon, he enrolled in the Columbia Law School, where he became the first, and perhaps the only, non native English speaking editor of the Columbia Law Review.
+In 1938, with the Nazi party gaining strength, Schlesinger, who was Jewish, immigrated to the United States.
+Soon, he enrolled in the Columbia Law School, where he became the first, and perhaps the only, nonnative English-speaking editor of the Columbia Law Review.
 He graduated first in his class in 1942 and started working as an assistant to a New York Supreme Court judge.
 He briefly worked at Milbank, Tweed, Hadley & McCloy, a renowned New York law firm; however, in 1948 he moved into academia and started teaching in the Cornell Law School, where he later became a professor of comparative law.

 He also wrote important studies of civil procedure and international business transactions and directed a ten-year international research project on contracts.

-In 1975 he left, as Professor Emeritus, and became a professor in the University of California's Hastings College of the Law, until his retirement in 1995.
+In 1975, he left, as Professor Emeritus, and became a professor in the University of California's Hastings College of the Law, until his retirement in 1995.
 Schlesinger and his wife, Ruth Hirschland Schlesinger, both died on November 10, 1996, in San Francisco, California, an apparent double suicide.